NRS Chinook Vs. Stohlquist Fisherman: Which PFD Is Better?

 • And more…

-A feature of note for the Fisherman PFD is the foam material that the floatation components are made from is designed to become more comfortable the longer you wear it.
+A feature of note for the Fisherman PFD is that the foam material used for the floatation components is designed to become more comfortable the longer you wear it.

 The foam molds over time to the shape of your body, which increases the comfort and quality of the fit as the PFD adapts to your body contours.